 February 11th, 2019 | Press Releases

 Green Tree has achieved a deficiency-free survey from the Oklahoma Department of Health (ODH) for the second consecutive year.
-All eight Oklahoma licensed Legend assisted living and assisted living/memory care communities achieved zero deficiencies in their 2018 annual re-licensure surveys.
-This makes the 11th zero deficiency survey in a row for Legend Senior Living® communities in Oklahoma.
+All eight Oklahoma licensed Legend assisted living and assisted living/memory care residences achieved zero deficiencies in their 2018 annual re-licensure surveys.
+This makes the 11th zero deficiency survey in a row for Legend Senior Living® residences in Oklahoma.

 Green Tree is owned and operated by Legend Senior Living, which is a privately held senior housing and services company based in Wichita, Kansas.
 The company is a family-owned business with a proven track record of serving seniors for nearly 30 years.